-The Scottish House Condition Survey 2017-1939 estimates that North Lanarkshire has lower rates of fuel poverty (20%) and extreme fuel poverty (7%) than the national averages (24% and 12% respectively).
+The Scottish House Condition Survey 2017-19 estimates that North Lanarkshire has lower rates of fuel poverty (20%) and extreme fuel poverty (7%) than the national averages (24% and 12% respectively).
 The area's 'median fuel poverty gap' (adjusted to 2015 figures) is also lower (£520 compared to £650).
 This is an improvement on findings in the previous 2016-18 Survey, particularly for households in the social rented sector (suggesting that social landlords' investment in meeting EESSH is paying dividends in reduced fuel costs, and reducing fuel poverty, for tenants).
-The Survey estimates that one quarter (25%) of social tenants are fuel poor, compared to around one third (32%) in 2016-18 and almost four in every ten (38%) social renters in Scotland40.
+The Survey estimates that one quarter (25%) of social tenants are fuel poor, compared to around one third (32%) in 2016-18 and almost four in every ten (38%) social renters in Scotland.

 Renters are more likely than owner occupiers to be in fuel and extreme fuel poverty.
-This may be due to their generally lower household incomes (with evidence from the Scottish Household Survey suggesting that 60% of social rented households have an income of less than £20,000 per year compared to 31% of owner-occupiers)41.
-It may also be caused by the higher housing costs experienced by renters, particularly when compared to households which own their homes outright.
+This may be due to their generally lower household incomes (with evidence from the Scottish Household Survey suggesting that 60% of social rented households have an income of less than £20,000 per year compared to 31% of owner-occupiers).

-39 Scottish Government (2021) Scottish House Condition Survey Local Authority Tables 2017-2019
+Scottish Government (2021) Scottish House Condition Survey Local Authority Tables 2017-2019

-40 Scottish Government (2019) Scottish House Condition Survey Local Authority Tables 2016-2018
+Scottish Government (2019) Scottish House Condition Survey Local Authority Tables 2016-2018

-41 Scottish Government (2019) Scottish Household Survey 2018 Local Authority Tables
+Scottish Government (2019) Scottish Household Survey 2018 Local Authority Tables